milanaryal/milanaryal.github.io/src/_posts/2014-10-29-delete-your-oldest-tweets-using-twitter-archive-eraser.md

 > **UPDATE: 17th February 2019**
 >
 > "Twitter Archive Eraser" is no longer a open sourced software.
-And available in different <a href="https://martani.github.io/Twitter-Archive-Eraser/" rel="nofollow">pricing plans</a> for paid users.
+And available in different <a href="https://martani.github.io/Twitter-Archive-Eraser/" rel="nofollow noopener noreferrer">pricing plans</a> for paid users.

 Looking for the awesome Twitter Archive Eraser?

-<a href="http://martani.github.io/Twitter-Archive-Eraser" rel="nofollow">Twitter Archive Eraser</a> allows you to automatically delete tweets in bulk from your timeline, or erase your whole twitter archive if you would like so.
+<a href="http://martani.github.io/Twitter-Archive-Eraser" rel="nofollow noopener noreferrer">Twitter Archive Eraser</a> allows you to automatically delete tweets in bulk from your timeline, or erase your whole twitter archive if you would like so.

 Several tools exist to help you delete your old tweets but, most of them do not work properly, if at all, due to Twitter API's limitations.
-Twitter imposes a limit of 3200 tweets (<a href="http://dev.twitter.com/basics/things-every-developer-should-know#there-are-pagination-limits" rel="nofollow">the more recent ones that is</a>) that an application can access.
+Twitter imposes a limit of 3200 tweets (<a href="http://dev.twitter.com/basics/things-every-developer-should-know#there-are-pagination-limits" rel="nofollow noopener noreferrer">the more recent ones that is</a>) that an application can access.

 Twitter enabled the option for users to download their whole archive of tweets, which contains among other things the IDs of all the tweets of a user: the exact piece of information that can be used to erase tweet.

-Thus, a simple application called "<a href="http://martani.github.io/Twitter-Archive-Eraser" rel="nofollow">Twitter Archive Eraser</a>" developed by <a href="http://twitter.com/martani_net" rel="nofollow">Martani Fakhrou</a> that helps you delete the oldest tweets from your timeline, or erase the whole archive too if you would like so.
+Thus, a simple application called "<a href="http://martani.github.io/Twitter-Archive-Eraser" rel="nofollow noopener noreferrer">Twitter Archive Eraser</a>" developed by <a href="http://twitter.com/martani_net" rel="nofollow noopener noreferrer">Martani Fakhrou</a> that helps you delete the oldest tweets from your timeline, or erase the whole archive too if you would like so.

-Download and setup the Twitter Archive Eraser app by visiting <a href="http://martani.github.io/Twitter-Archive-Eraser" rel="nofollow">this link</a>.
+Download and setup the Twitter Archive Eraser app by visiting <a href="http://martani.github.io/Twitter-Archive-Eraser" rel="nofollow noopener noreferrer">this link</a>.

 There is two kinds of download app available: